Mixing Text and Image in SwiftUI

 .task(id: fontSize, resizeImage)

-• The solution is simple and easy to implement.
+• The approach is simple and easy to implement.

-• Create blank placeholder images based on the size of the tag view
+• Create a blank placeholder image based on the size of the label view.

-• Add placeholder images to Text and mix them
+• Add the placeholder image to Text for mixing.

-• Use overlay to position the tag view at the leadingTop position and overlay it on the placeholder image
+• Position the label view at the leadingTop using an overlay on top of the placeholder image.

 Swift